-The Health Protection Agency (HPA) report norovirus as the most common cause of infectious gastroenteritis (diarrhoea and vomiting) in England and Wales.
-Norovirus (NoV), previously referred to as Norwalk-like virus, or small round structured virus (SRSV), is a non-enveloped, single strand ribonucleic acid (RNA) virus of the family Caliciviridae, which includes three other genera: sapovirus, lagovirus and vesivirus [1,2].
+Norovirus (NoV), previously referred to as Norwalk-like virus, or small round structured virus is a non-enveloped, single strand ribonucleic acid (RNA) virus of the family Caliciviridae, which includes three other genera: sapovirus, lagovirus and vesivirus [1,2].
 There are at least five genogroups, with strains GI, GII and GIV being most commonly implicated in human infection.
-Outbreaks are common, particularly in semi-enclosed environments such as hospitals, residential homes, schools and cruise ships.
+Outbreaks are common, particularly in semi-enclosed environments such as hospitals, residential homes, schools, childcare facilities and cruise ships.

-It was not possible to identify summary national or international data related to the frequency of closure of schools or other child care facilities due to suspected or confirmed norovirus outbreaks.
+Public Health England (PHE) reports norovirus as the most common cause of infectious gastroenteritis (diarrhoea and vomiting) in England and Wales, and the same is likely true for most other European countries.
+It was not possible, however, to identify summary national or international data related to the frequency of closure of schools or other childcare facilities due to suspected or confirmed norovirus outbreaks.
 A systematic review of nosocomial outbreaks filed in the international outbreak database up to 2005 found that 34 of 1 561 outbreaks were due to norovirus, and 15 of these (44%) were associated with closure of a ward/unit, making norovirus the pathogen associated with the highest closure rate of all bacterial and viral nosocomial outbreaks published [3].
-The latest data from the HPA [4] reported 33 suspected hospital outbreaks of NoV over a one month period in England between May and June 2011, 12 of which were laboratory-confirmed, and 22 of which led to ward closures.
+The latest data from PHE [4] reported 33 suspected hospital outbreaks of NoV over a one month period in England between May and June 2011, 12 of which were laboratory-confirmed, and 22 of which led to ward closures.
 In England over the season from week 27 in 2010 to week 24 in 2011, there were 1 123 hospital outbreaks (688 confirmed) and 14 reported prison outbreaks of NoV [4].